 (Yes, I am using the words accelerate and decelerate interchangeably.
 This is okay.)

 Sorry about that, but the error is only about 5%, and fixing it requires calculus or numerical simulations.
 I solved it with numerical simulation, and the real answer is 540 billion km, which is 21 light days or 3600 au.
-But putting a numerical simulation into a free math supplement to a popular novel would be even dumber than putting in calculus.
+But I won't show my work, because putting a numerical simulation into a free math supplement to a popular novel would be dumb.